 California sea lions are faster than other seals or sea lions and are able to swim nearly 25 miles an hour.
-They are called pinnipeds and gather in large colonies on huge rocks along the seashore.
+Sea lions often gather in large colonies on huge rocks along the seashore.
 Their thick layers of blubber help them survive the icy cold waters of the Pacific Ocean.

 Holly is much smaller than the adult sea lions, however she is not as small as Ivy or Joy.
 She is a little bit older than Joy, so their size difference is a good way to tell them apart.